-Have you been injured in a traffic accident?
+Have you been injured in a auto accident?
 Did you fall in a store and injure your back?
 Are your receiving medical treatments for your injuries?
-Are you worried about paying your medical bills and other expenses from the traffic accident?
+Are you worried about paying your medical bills and other expenses from the auto accident?

 The insurance adjuster for the other driver knows you are anxious and worried.
 If you are not careful, the adjuster will obtain valuable information the company can use to decrease the value of your settlement claim.